 Cultivating fulfilling relationships and intimacy

-Our connections often bring our deepest joy and our greatest challenges.
+Our connections often bring our deepest joy and our biggest challenges.
 Relationships include family, friends, colleagues, community, and romantic partners.
 Your life path sheds light on how you naturally relate and what you need to feel secure.

 Understanding your relational blueprint